-- Jakes1 might also be worth consideration for a second battlegroup.
+- Jakes1 - Might also be worth consideration for a second battlegroup in large games.

-With Locomotion and the extra 2" deployment zone you can position even your slowest jacks up to 20" right on Turn1.
+With Locomotion you can position even your slowest jacks up to 18" right on Turn 1.
 You must say goodbye to the Silver Line Storm Guards and free Stormcallers, but gain access to cheap Sword Knights.

 - Thunderhead and Jakes1 can also be taken in this theme.

-- Precursor Knights - Among the rare opportunities, when you should consider bringing them for zone holding.
-Deceleration doesn't target them directly, so they can camp on ARM20 in Shield Wall against shooting, while being resistant to enemy spells.
+- Precursor Knights - You should consider bringing them for their ability to hold zones.
+Deceleration doesn't target them directly, so they can camp ARM20 in a Shield Wall against shooting, while being only slightly less resistant to enemy spells.

-- Sword Knights - ARM 16 with Deceleration is often enough against blast damage, while they tag along nice with your jacks.
-Just watch out not to discharge the Electro Leap from your Lightning Shroud enhanced jack, if they would be the closest targets.
+- Sword Knights - ARM 16 with Deceleration is often enough against blast damage, while they tag along to support your jacks.
+Just watch out not to discharge the Electro Leap from your Lightning Shroud enhanced jack if they would be the closest targets.

-- Trencher Warcaster Lieutenant - More durable than other Journeyman; Firegroup and Rift help keep opposing models at arm's length and away from Nemo.
+- Trencher Warcaster Lieutenant - More durable than other Journeyman.
+Firegroup and Rift help keep opposing models away from Nemo.

 - Lanyssa - Hunters' mark is great, especially with Locomotion.

-- Tactical Arcanist Corps - Can fully fuel Arcane Accumulator on their own, and provide a much-needed smoke wall in the process.
+- Tactical Arcanist Corps - Can fully fuel Arcane Accumulator on their own and provide a much-needed smoke wall.
 Single-wound and SPD4 severely limits their utility, though.

-- Alexia Ciannor & the Risen - Fuels arcane accumulator, do not need Murdoch, and require no caster assistance; a cheap infantry option, Risen make great sparknodes and eleaps fuel Stir the Dead nicely.
+- Alexia Ciannor & the Risen - Fuels arcane accumulator, do not need Murdoch, and require no caster assistance.
+A cheap infantry option, Risen make great sparknodes and electro leaps fuel Stir the Dead nicely.

-- It has an excellent affinity, while Supercharge lets it either go berserk with its spear, or boost every attack or damage roll of its multi-firing gun.
+- Supercharge lets it either go berserk with its spear or boost every attack or damage roll of its multi-firing gun.

-- Firefly - With all the lightning spells and electro-leaps around you might even want to take 2.
-It can also boost the damage from his Ball Lightning.
+- Firefly - With all the lightning spells and electro-leaps around you might even want to take two.
+It can also boost the damage from his Nemo's ranged weapon.

-- Lancer, or the Hurricane for an arc node - You want to keep your distance from the front, but still let your support spells reach their targets.
+- Lancer - You want to keep your distance from the front, but still let your support spells reach their targets.
 Thorn should be considered only for out-theme games, where it can reach absurd movement distances with Locomotion and its Reaction Drive.

-- A Shield Guard - The necessary protection from stray AOEs and Eiryss' bolt.
-A Sentinel fits the job.
+- Sentinel - The necessary protection from stray AOEs and Eiryss' bolt.

-- Hunter - Almost always satisfied with the Power up focus, and can really exploit his large CTRL area.
+- Hunter - Almost always satisfied with the Power up focus and can really exploit Nemo's large CTRL area.

-- Minuteman - Benefits greatly from Supercharged, Deceleration, and his huge CTRL area.
+- Minuteman - Benefits greatly from Supercharged, Deceleration, and Nemo's huge CTRL area.

-- Centurion, Avenger - with four focus, RNG 2 melee weapon, and Locomotion, a startling amount of damage can be achieved.
+- Centurion or Avenger - With four focus, RNG 2" melee weapon, and Locomotion, a startling amount of damage can be achieved very quickly.

-- Ironclad - is also a cheap and efficient beatstick, whose Tremor AOE can help other models finish the job.
+- Ironclad - A cheap and efficient beatstick, whose Tremor AOE can help other models finish the job.

-- Hammersmith - his best beatstick, with Lightning Shroud it's damage output is virtually identical to a Stormclad with the same; with four focus two of them can easily one-round a colossal with a 50/50 chance of taking down an Arcane Shielded Stormwall/Hurricane.
+- Hammersmith - A better beatstick and with Lightning Shroud it's damage output is virtually identical to a Stormclad.
+With four focus, two Hammersmiths can one-round a colossal with a 50/50 chance of taking down an Arcane Shielded Stormwall/Hurricane.

-- Hurricane - Arc node and powerful slam/knockdown electric guns that synergize nicely with Voltaic Snare, Nemo's feat, and the electric buffs he favors.
+- Hurricane - An arc node and powerful slam/knockdown electric guns that synergize nicely with Voltaic Snare, Nemo's feat, and the electric buffs he favors.

 - Originally released in Warmachine: Escalation (2004)